UKP-SQuARE/square-skill-helpers/README.md

 ## Usage
 After installing, the Datastore and Model API can be called easily.
 Before running the code, environment variables need to be set.
 - `KEYCLOAK_BASE_URL`: The address where tokens can be obtained from.
 For UKP-SQuARE set this to `https://square.ukp-lab.de`
+- `REALM`: The realm in which your Keycloak client resides.
+For UKP-SQuARE this is `square`.
 - `CLIENT_ID`: The ID of your client.
 For UKP-SQuARE, you will receive this from the UI when creating a new skill.
 - `CLIENT_SECRET`: The secret of your client/skill.
 For UKP-SQuARE, you will receive this from the UI when creating a new skill.